react-observatory/react-observatory/README.md

 # React Observatory

-Code-split everything.
+A library to provide you with tooling and knowledge about building your React Redux Architecture around code-splitting.

 [![Build Status](https://travis-ci.org/halfzebra/react-observatory.svg?branch=master)](https://travis-ci.org/halfzebra/react-observatory) [![npm version](https://badge.fury.io/js/react-observatory.svg)](https://badge.fury.io/js/react-observatory)

 ## Prerequisites

-React Observable can be used to it's full potential in projects that rely on [redux,](https://github.com/reactjs/redux) [redux-observable](https://github.com/redux-observable/redux-observable/) and [react-loadable](https://github.com/jamiebuilds/react-loadable) or any other way for code-splitting.
+React Observatory can be used to it's full potential in projects that already employ [redux,](https://github.com/reactjs/redux) [redux-observable](https://github.com/redux-observable/redux-observable/) and [react-loadable](https://github.com/jamiebuilds/react-loadable) or any other way for code-splitting.

 ## Installation